User Management Fields

 In the "Behaviours Tuning" section of the queue configuration page, you can define the treatments that will be applied in less common situations/conditions.
 The following conditions can occur:

-- Queue overflow: this treatment is applied when the incoming call is exceeding the maximum number of waiting calls (if such value is different from zero)
+- Queue overflow: this treatment is applied when the incoming call is exceeding the maximum number of waiting calls (if such value is different from zero).
+You can just play a message and hang-up or play a message and transfer to any number or SIP address.

-- No available agents: this treatment will be applied when the incoming call arrives and there are no agents configured or all configured agents are logged out
+- No available agents: this treatment will be applied when the incoming call arrives and there are no agents configured or all configured agents are logged out.
+You can place the call in the waiting queue or just play a message and hang-up or play a message and transfer to any number or SIP address.

-- Maximum waiting time: this treatment is applied when the maximum wait time expires (if such timeout is set different from zero). this can be used to hang up call or transfer to another queue or backup number.
+- Maximum waiting time: this treatment is applied when the maximum wait time expires (if such timeout is set different from zero).
+You can just play a message and hang-up or play a message and transfer to any number or SIP address.

-Once selected a queue, the "Time table" tab allows to configure the ordinary queue behaviours.
+Once selected a queue, the "Time table" tab allows to configure the ordinary weekly time table, with relevant queue behaviours.
 In this tab administrator can define when the queue is open (business hours), holidays or special events and the related treatments to apply.
 The combination of default behaviours, ordinary weekly schedule and special events/holidays makes the queue programming really flexible allowing, for example, to provide specific voice prompts or trigger different behaviours in particular hours or days.
 This tab include five sections, descriptions follow.

 Select the timezone that rules the queue timetable (opening/closure time bands).